make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Poll: Which sequence looks more random?

-- Below are two sets of output from a very simple LCG formula.
+- Below are two LCG sequences.
-- A different multiplier constant was used to generate each sequence.
+- A different multiplier was used to generate each sequence.
-- ...show number sequences A and B...
+- ...show sequences A and B...
-- Which do you think looks more "random"?
+- Which do you think looks more random?
 - Possible responses:
   1. Sequence A looks more random
   1. Sequence B looks more random